MLOps-Samples/databricks-cicd/README.md

 ### Prereq

 1. Set up a Conda environment for this project using [environment.yml](environment.yml):  `conda env create -f environment.yml`.
+Then activate this environment.
 1. Install [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) in VSCode, open the root folder of this project, and [set up the Python environment](https://code.visualstudio.com/docs/python/environments) by selecting the interpreter, linter, and configuring tests with PyTests.
 1. Copy [.env.sample](.env.sample) to your own `.env`, and set up the environment variables.